-In this resume format lists work experience first, starting from the most recent job.
-This kind of format presents your career information by dates.
+In this resume format, lists work experience first.
+Start from the most recent job since this kind of format presents your career details by dates.

 Most of the employers prefer this type for it is easy to read and employment history can be quickly traced.
 It is most suitable when you:

 - Have no gaps in employment and have a progressive career path.